Update: Patrol Releases Name of Sauk Centre Man Killed in Crash

 The driver of the car was killed in the crash.
 He has been identified as 33-year-old Christopher Stiles of Sauk Centre.

-The driver of the pickup was 39-year-old Kerri Beckermann of Sauk Centre.
+The driver of the pickup was 30-year-old Kerri Beckermann of Sauk Centre.
 She was taken to St. Cloud Hospital with non-life threatening injuries.